Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

 \subsection{Hyperbolic Influence Representation}

-We first encode influence spread features from social influence data to construct user representations in hyperbolic space.
+Hyperbolic Influence Representation encodes social influence features from social influence data to construct user representations in hyperbolic space.
 The social influence data includes social networks and influence propagation instances, as mentioned in Section~\ref{sec:assume}.
-The structural information of the network and the historical spread patterns of propagation instances are crucial for estimating the influence spread of seed users.
-Both should be effectively integrated into user representations.
+Once obtained, these data do not rely on any assumptions about the diffusion model.
+That means our learning process is diffusion model agnostic, making it adaptable to various diffusion models and practical applications.
+Both the structural information and the historical spread patterns of propagation instances are crucial for estimating users' influence strength.
+We encode these features into the user representations, which enables the estimation of influence strength and, in turn, supports the solution of the IM problem.

-The learning process follows a shallow embedding approach.
-Both types of data naturally form a graph, enabling effective representation learning on edge sets.
-We do not adopt more complex embedding methods as~\cite{KDD2016_grover_node2vec, KDD2017_ribeiro_struc2vec} as we aim to intuitively demonstrate that influence spread can be estimated based on hyperbolic representations learned from social influence data, which is previously unexplored.
+The learning process follows a rotation-enhanced hyperbolic network embedding approach.
+The properties of hyperbolic network embedding make it particularly well-suited for capturing social influence patterns.
+If two users are socially connected, their representations tend to be close to each other in the embedding space.
+Moreover, if a user frequently influences others during the propagation process, their representation tends to move closer to the origin of the hyperbolic space.
+We do not adopt more complex embedding methods, such as~\cite{KDD2016_grover_node2vec, KDD2017_ribeiro_struc2vec}, since we aim to intuitively demonstrate that influence strength can be estimated based on hyperbolic representations learned from social influence data, which is previously unexplored.
 Meanwhile, this approach maintains computational efficiency, making it scalable for large-scale social networks.
+Next, we introduce technical details.

 Given social influence data, we propose a rotation-based Lorentz model to learn hyperbolic user representations.
-Note that this preprocess is model-agnostic, making it adaptable to various diffusion models and practical applications.

 At first, given a social network $G = (V, E)$, we assign each user $u \in V$ an initial representation $\mathbf{x}_u \in \mathbb{L}^{n}_{\gamma}$, initialized via hyperbolic Gaussian sampling as in work~\cite{sun2021hgcf}.